42-pool/42-pool.github.io/readme.md

 2. Open `index.html` in your browser or use a live server to view the project.

 3. Edit the json file to add or modify days.
-Each day should have a title, date, and content.
+Each day should have a title, and a list of exercises.

 4. Open a PR to add your day to the project.